Progressives vent frustration as debt limit bill nears final vote

 Now, they’re warning that it could spell trouble for future negotiations.

-“We can’t do that ever again where we’re holding the entire American economy hostage,” Progressive Caucus Whip Greg Casar (D-Texas) said on MSNBC on Wednesday about Republicans, echoing sentiments from Jayapal and a handful of other members who have also said they will vote against the bill.
+“We can’t do that ever again where we’re holding the entire American economy hostage,” Progressive Caucus Whip Greg Casar (D-Texas) said Wednesday on MSNBC about Republicans, echoing sentiments from Jayapal and a handful of other members who have also said they will vote against the bill.

 “It’s a ransom deal,” Casar added.